KaliumPuceon/CML4607Z-notes/week2.md

     * Act on behalf of themselves
     * Agent of other partner
     * Authority: Partners have authority within partnership
+        * Actual Authority
+            * Partner has the authority to bind the partnership
+            * Requires permission from other partners
         * Tacit Authority
-            * Authority to bind contracts
+            * Authority to bind partnership to contracts
-            * Within scope of partnership business
+            * Within scope of partnership agreement
             * Third party is bound to partnership
+            * Third party is not aware of any limitations
         * Ostensible Authority
-            * Partner appears but does not have authority
+            * A partner appears to have binding authority
-            * Cannot bind third parties to terms of partnership
+            * The partnership is bound to the contract
+            * estoppel: Prevents the true state of affairs affecting liability
+            * Relies on prior action creating an appearance of authority
+* CC Act
+    * Every member is an agent of the CC
+    * Members may bind CC without power if third party is unaware
+        * Even outside sphere of business
+    * Principal is the CC itself

 ## Agency
+* Drawn from Common Law
 * Representatives
     * Agents act on behalf of others
     * Principal is party to contract, agent is not